Skip to content

 <title>Chapter 7 : Security - History</title>

-<link rel="stylesheet" href="http://ajaxref.com/ch7/global.css" type="text/css" media="screen" />
+<link rel="stylesheet" href="https://ajaxref.com/ch7/global.css" type="text/css" media="screen" />

 <style type="text/css">